Report: FIFA president Gianni Infantino accused of ethics breach

 FIFA president Gianni Infantino presents United States President Donald Trump with the FIFA Peace Prize during the 2026 World Cup draw.

-IMAGN IMAGES via Reuters Connect
+PHOTO: IMAGN IMAGES

-FIFA, which is set to conduct the 2026 World Cup in the United States, Mexico and Canada, has always prided itself as “neutral in matters of politics and religion”.
+The non-profit group FairSquare which filed the complaint said FIFA has always prided itself as “neutral in matters of politics and religion”.

 Infantino presented Mr Trump with a gold trophy, a gold medal and a certificate.
+FIFA also played a video that touched on some of his efforts towards peace.

-It was one of multiple breaches of ethics, and betrayals of neutrality referenced in the complaint.
+It was one of multiple breaches of ethics and betrayals of neutrality referenced in the complaint.

-Disciplinary action from the FIFA Ethics Committee can include a warning, a reprimand and even a fine.
+Disciplinary action from the FIFA ethics committee can include a warning, a reprimand and even a fine.
 Compliance training can be ordered, while a ban also can be levied on participation in football-related activity.

 The EFA argues in the letter that such events would clash with the cultural and religious values of the nations participating in the match – Egypt and Iran both impose severe penalties on LGBTQ+ people.

-The fixture on June 26 has been designated by local organisers as a “Pride Match” to coincide with Seattle’s Pride weekend.
+The fixture on June 26 has been designated by the local organisers as a “Pride Match” to coincide with Seattle’s Pride weekend.
 REUTERS